decent-im/decent-im.github.io/20_register.md

  - Decent personal support;
  - Constant evolvement of features set.
 We're here to last long and to kick asses.

-If you want to negotiate about specific features, please also [drop me an encrypted email](https://encrypt.to/0xD56A7CD0C6FCDB11).
+If you want to negotiate about specific features, please also [drop me an email](mailto:andrey_utkin@fastmail.com).